 Pigmented lumps or black lumps on dog skin can cause pet parents to panic.
 The concern often stems from how human medicine has educated us about our dangers of skin cancer.
-This is correct as just as with people, dogs can also get skin cancer.
+This is correct since, just as with people, dogs can also get skin cancer.

 Causes of Pigmented or Black Lumps on Dogs

-- Blister – A blister is a small fluid-filled bubble on the skin most often caused by friction, burning, or other damage.
+- Blisters – A blister is a small fluid-filled bubble on the skin most often caused by friction, burning, or other damage.
 They can appear as pink raised lesions or have pigmentation if there is blood inside the lesion.

 If your dog has a pigmented lump, the best way to help determine the underlying cause is to closely examine the lump.
 Your veterinarian may provide the following care during an appointment: